p1nkuu/p1nkuu/README.md

 - ⚡ Fun fact: ...
 -->

-🎓 Third year CS & Chemistry student at UMass Amherst \
+I'm a third year CS & Chemistry student at UMass Amherst.
-🔭 Aspiring Data Scientist

 My interests lie primarily in the applications of data science and machine learning to bioinformatics and public health.
 I like to think of myself as a lifelong learner and am passionate about using my skills to make an impact in healthcare.

 Ask me about:
 - 🧬 my statistical genetics research at Boston University